 When the stateful application itself is taking care of data replication, it is typically deployed as a Kubernetes statefulset.
-For a statefulset, it is typical to configure cStor to have one replica.
+For a statefulset, it is typical to configure cStor with single replica.

 cStor has two main components:

-(a) cStor Pool Pods: cStor Pool Pods are responsible for persisting the data on to the disks.
-The cStor Pool Pods are instantiated on a node and are provided with one or more disks on which data will be saved.
-Each cStor Pool Pod - can save data of one or more cStor Volumes. cStor Pool Pod - carves out space for each volume replica, manages the snapshots and clones of the replica.
-A set of such cStor Pool Pods form a single Storage Pool.
-The administrator will have to create a Storage Pool of type cStor - before creating a StorageClass for cStor Volumes.
+(a) cStor Pool Pods: cStor pool pods are responsible for persisting data into the disks.
+The cStor pool pods are instantiated on a node and are provided with one or more disks on which data will be saved.
+Each cStor pool pod can save data of one or more cStor volumes. cStor pool pod carves out space for each volume replica, manages the snapshots and clones of the replica.
+A set of such cStor pool pods form a single Storage Pool.
+The administrator will have to create a Storage Pool of type cStor, before creating a StorageClass for cStor Volumes.

-cStor target runs in a pod and exposes an iSCSI lun on 3260 port.
+cStor target runs as a pod and exposes an iSCSI LUN on 3260 port.
 It also exports the volume metrics that can be scraped by Prometheus.

-A pool is an important OpenEBS component for the Kubernetes administrators in the design and planning of storage classes which are the primary interfaces to consume the persistent storage by applications or application developers.
+A pool is an important OpenEBS component for the Kubernetes administrators in the design and planning of storage classes which are the primary interfaces to consume the persistent storage by applications.

 Benefits of a cStor pool